 This is not a marketing post, but I want to say that Light Blue was indeed a first admin dashboard template with a gradient background and transparent widgets.
 I believe template developers were a bit afraid to experiment with the design, so most of the admin templates at that time looked similar: dark colors for a sidebar and light colors for a content area.
 If you watch all of these fiction movies, you have probably seen how they operate transparent interfaces in spaceships.
 So an appearance of this trend in design was a matter of time from our perspective.
 We made a bet on transparent design and created Light Blue which proved itself successful in the long run.

 An initial response to Light Blue was excellent.
-It stayed on top of marketplace’s front page during a few months and gained lots of sales.
+It stayed on top of the marketplace’s front page during a few months and gained lots of sales.
 I personally felt very proud when I saw other templates getting inspired by a design of Light Blue.

 Some template developers went even further and simply copied the design of Light Blue and started selling it on other marketplaces.
 This, of course, was unacceptable for us, so we had to learn what a DMCA takedown notice is in order to deal with such cases.